-BOBBY 'BINGO' SMITH

-SPORTS

-Courtesy of The University of Tulsa Sports Information

-One of the most decorated players in the history of the University of Tulsa basketball program, Bobby "Bingo" Smith
+BOBBY 'BINGO' SMITH SPORTS Courtesy of The University of Tulsa Sports Information One of the most decorated players in the history of the University of Tulsa basketball program, Bobby "Bingo" Smith ricane jersey "No. 32" retired.

-CATERING BY

-PARTYSERVE

-Since 2004

-(1965-69), had his Golden Hurricane jersey "No. 32" retired.
 Smith was honored as a part of "Legends Weekend," when Tulsa hosted the SMU Mustangs Feb.
 22, at the Donald W. Reynolds Center.

-Smith is the seventh Tulsa basketball student-athlete to have his jersey retired.
+Smith is the seventh Tulsa bas- (1965-69), had his Golden Hurketball student-athlete to have his jersey retired.
 He joins #12 Willie Biles, #20 Steve Harris, #21 Shea

 HONORING A GREAT: University of Tulsa Athletic Director Dr. Derrick Gragg presents the retired jersey to Bobby Bingo Smith during Legends Night in February at the Reynolds Center before the basketball game with SMU.
 At right of Smith is his coach at TU, Ken Hayes, and standing behind him is his son, Andre.

-Social Receptions Corporate Events

-Banquets